kaelynwong/dell_hackathon/readme.md

 Update the charts such that they consist of an aggregated values first then filter them out

 - First of all is to figure out how to create stacked charts

+- change color from purple to light blue
+- add focus on graph